ykern/public-notebooks/tutorial.md

 ### CVL
 To access data on CVL data portal an account is required.
-Please egister at: https://cvl.eo.esa.int/user/login.
+Please register at: https://cvl.eo.esa.int/user/login.
 Once registered, your account will need to be approved by the administrator.

 ## How to find source data